demasy/oracle-sonarqube/README.md

-# Understanding SonarQube for Oracle SQL & PL/SQL
+# Understanding SonarQube
-This is my experiment to gain a better understanding of SonarQube as a code analyzer for PL/SQL and Oracle SQL code.
+This is my experiment to better understand SonarQube as a code analyzer for PL/SQL and Oracle SQL code.

 <br>